 Carroll College, senior, Lauren Larsen, was selected from college and university accounting students throughout Montana to serve as the Montana Society of CPAs (MSCPA) Student Representative on the MSCPA’s Board of Directors.
 She'll be graduating in May with a double major in Accounting and Business Administration with a concentration in International Business.
 Lauren plans to pursue a Master’s degree after graduation and her goal is to eventually work as a forensic accountant.
 Lauren attended her first MSCPA Board meeting on January 15 and 16 in Helena and will be representing her generation at the 102nd Annual Meeting of MSCPAs in Kalispell on June 18 and 19.×

-Dr. Belle Marieseven senior accounting students attended the annual Fraud Conference jointly sponsored by the Montana Society of Certified Public Accountants (MSCPA) and the Big Sky Chapter of Certified Fraud Examiners.
+Dr. Belle Marie and 10 senior accounting students attended the annual Fraud Conference jointly sponsored by the Montana Society of Certified Public Accountants (MSCPA) and the Big Sky Chapter of Certified Fraud Examiners.

-FBI forensic accountants, FBI special agents, and keynote speaker, Andrew Fastow (pictured in center), the former CFO of Enron offered valuable insights into the accounting profession.
-Fastow, who in 1999 earned CFO Magazine’s Excellence Award for Capital Structure Management, later served six years in federal prison for his role in Enron’s fraudulent financial reporting which led to the corporation’s collapse in 2001.×
+Previous classes were able to interact with accountants such as Andrew Fastow who in 1999 earned CFO Magazine’s Excellence Award for Capital Structure Management and later served six years in federal prison for his role in Enron’s fraudulent financial reporting which led to the corporation’s collapse in 2001.×

 Carroll College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 The business programs in the following degrees are accredited by the IACBE: